OOmsMathis/Recommender-Systeem-/readme_Coding1.md

 Y-axis: The number of ratings each movie has received.

 For this part we used .value_counts()method of DataFrames.
-The result is visualized using a plot generated with the module matplotlib as plt.
+The result is visualized using a plot generated with the module matplotlib.

 ## Ratings matrix sparsity
 For this part we have used the following documentation: # Source: https://www.jillcates.com/pydata-workshop/html/tutorial.html